 “As a lender, whomever we choose to close our loans ultimately is an extension of our reputation and represents what we stand for, which is service, knowledge, and integrity.
 By using Alison as our closing counsel, we feel 100% confident that our customers will leave the table with a good impression and smiles on their faces.”

-Alison represents six of the top ten lenders on the Washington Business Journal’s “Top SBA Lenders” list, as well as banks and credit unions across the country, helping them close SBA 7(a), SBAExpress, and SBA 504 loans.
+Alison represents nine of the top ten lenders on the Washington Business Journal’s “Top SBA Lenders” list, as well as banks and credit unions across the country, helping them close SBA 7(a), SBAExpress, and SBA 504 loans.
 She believes taking leadership roles in trade groups targeting the industries in which she practices is imperative in serving her clients’ interests.
 As such, Alison serves on the boards of directors of the Maryland Commercial Lenders Association, the DC SBA Quality Circle, and the America East SBA Lenders Conference.
-She serves as a committee member for the National Association of Government Guaranteed Lenders (NAGGL--Technical Issues and Region III, and Associate under Committee) is the vice president of the Maryland Commercial Lenders Association and is a member and former president of the District of Columbia Land Title Association.
-She regularly presents seminars and conducts training sessions for clients regarding all aspects of closing commercial loans, including SBA loans.
+She serves as a committee member for the National Association of Government Guaranteed Lenders (NAGGL--Technical Issues and Region III, and Associate Committee) is the vice president of the Maryland Commercial Lenders Association and is a member and former president of the District of Columbia Land Title Association.
+She regularly presents seminars and conducts training sessions for clients regarding all aspects of closing commercial loans, including SBA loans, and commercial real estate matters.

 Alison came to the Washington area during college and never left.
-Aside from missing the occasional Philly cheesesteak, she thinks of herself as a true “Marylander”---an avid Orioles fan and Baltimore Ravens supporter, although she is very happy about the Eagles super bowl success.
+Aside from missing the occasional Philly cheesesteak, she thinks of herself as a true “Marylander”---an avid Orioles fan and Baltimore Ravens supporter even now.
 She enjoys both the professional and personal relationships she has developed over the years.

 Our bank client needed to quickly close on an acquisition loan arising out of a bankruptcy sale, but SBA approval for the loan did not reach the bank before the deadline for the sale.